NPR CEO John Lansing will leave in December, capping a tumultuous year

 A year of tumult

-Lansing's announcement Tuesday comes after months of turbulence and turnover at the network's highest levels.
+Lansing's announcement Tuesday comes after months of turbulence and turnover at the network's highest levels, with many key positions vacant, newly filled, or held by someone on a temporary basis.
+The top news executive, promoted to that post in July on a permanent basis, is additionally serving as NPR's interim chief content officer, a newly created position above news and other content.

 NPR's top news executive left last fall.
 Then, after the layoffs in the spring, NPR's chief financial officer and chief operating officer departed.
 The chief executive over podcasting is leaving in December, like Lansing (although he says he will stay until NPR lands a new CEO).
-Chief operating officer Will Lee, who became chief executive of Ad Age, will not be replaced; Lansing says Lee's duties will be parceled out to new CFO Daphne Kwon and a new, as yet unnamed chief content officer.
+Chief operating officer Will Lee, who became chief executive of Adweek, will not be replaced; Lansing says Lee's duties will be parceled out to new CFO Daphne Kwon and the as-yet unnamed chief content officer.

 "We are all immensely grateful to John for his principled and tenacious leadership through a turbulent time for NPR, our system and our nation," NPR Board Chair Jeff Sine says in a statement.
 "No time for goodbyes yet."

-Note: An earlier version of this story incorrectly stated the company that former NPR chief operating officer Will Lee now leads.
-He left NPR in June to become chief executive of Adweek.